Typhus vs Typhoid Fever: What's the difference?

 Although the names of these infections are almost identical—and their symptoms are very similar—they are completely different diseases.
 To clear up any confusion, we asked Jonathan D. Grein, MD, director of Hospital Epidemiology at Cedars-Sinai, to explain how these diseases compare to each other.

 How does typhus differ from typhoid fever?
 Both diseases are infections, but they're caused by different types of bacteria that are spread in different ways.
-The kind of typhus we tend to see in the U.S. is spread by fleas that catch the disease from rats and possums.
+The kind of typhus we tend to see in the U.S. is spread by fleas that catch the disease from rats and opossums.
 Typhoid fever is spread through food that's come into contact with fecal bacteria.
 For example, a food worker might use the restroom, not wash their hands and then contaminate the food they're handling, which infects the person eating it.

 What are the symptoms?
 The clinical symptoms can be very similar: fever, muscle aches, headache and, possibly, a rash on the trunk or back.